What Analysts Think of Teva Pharmaceutical Industries Ltd (TEVA)?

 For Teva Pharmaceutical Industries Ltd (NYSE:TEVA) out of the analyst recommendations 1 analysts recommend stock a Buy, 3 rate the stock Outperform, 16 analysts recommend to Hold the stock, 4 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Teva Pharmaceutical Industries Ltd (NYSE:TEVA) has a market capitalization of $22.14 Billion and its number of outstanding shares are 1.04 Billion.
-During previous trade 8.21 Million shares of Teva Pharmaceutical Industries Ltd (NYSE:TEVA) exchanged hands whereas on average almost 11.66 Million shares has been traded.
+Shares of Teva Pharmaceutical Industries Ltd (NYSE:TEVA) has a market capitalization of $21.03 Billion and its number of outstanding shares are 983.59 Million.
+During previous trade 11.36 Million shares of Teva Pharmaceutical Industries Ltd (NYSE:TEVA) exchanged hands whereas on average almost 11.83 Million shares has been traded.